intel/dffml/docs/arch/alice/discussion/0000/index.md

 ## Rolling Alice

-In this N volume tutorial series we roll Alice.
-(Rolling release, rolling software, scroll rolling up like that math thing, backward in time by  zooming out by going forward in time).
-Scroll / chain rolling all knowledge forever.
+In this 7 volume tutorial series we roll Alice.
+This series will be written a chapter per quarter, over the next 24 years.

 ### Table Of Contents